flyteorg/flytesnacks/cookbook/docs/contribute.rst

 .. code-block:: bash

-   pyflyte run --remote my_example.py:wf --input hello
+   pyflyte run --remote my_example.py:wf --input there

 Similarly, the ``run_my_example.py`` script should contain the python code that users need to invoke to run the script with ``FlyteRemote``, for example: